victorzidaroiu/tv/README.md

 ## TV Products App

-A small web app using the MEAN stack and a RESTful API.
+This app allows you to order items.
+It is build using the MEAN stack and it implements RESTful API to communicate to the AngularJS front end.

 http://tv.zidaroiu.com